klucyszy/freethings/README.md

 ### Tech stack
 - **.NET 8.0, Minimal API** - this is my main technology stack.
 I want to use the newest version of .NET and the new Minimal API feature, which is a really interesting approach to building Web APIs.
 I feel comfortable with C# and .NET, so I think it's a good choice for me.
-- **Vue.js with Typescript** - I have lack of experience in using frontend frameworks so this will be a great opportunity for me to finally build some working concept with Vue.js.
+- **Vue.js + Nuxt.js + Typescript** - I have lack of experience in using frontend frameworks so this will be a great opportunity for me to finally build some working concept with Vue.js.
 I want to use Typescript to make the code more maintainable and to learn it better.

 ## Project Plan